List of Belgian Americans

-This is a list of notable Belgian-Americans.
-However, the term Belgian-American is here used in a very liberal way: It includes not only Americans of Belgian descent and Belgians who took American citizenship (Belgian-Americans in the strictest sense), but also Americans born in Belgium, Belgians born in the USA, Belgians who lived for a considerable period of time in the United States and vice versa.
-All, however, would describe themselves as Belgian-Americans.

-A brief bio beside each entry helps to clarify in which of these categories each individual falls.
+This is a list of notable Belgian-Americans, including Americans of Belgian descent, Americans born in Belgium, Belgians who took American citizenship, Belgians born in the United States, and Belgians who lived for a considerable period of time in the United States.
+All would describe themselves as Belgian-Americans.
+A brief biography beside each entry helps to clarify in which of these categories each individual falls.

 To be included in this list, the person must have a Wikipedia article showing they are Belgian American or must have references showing they are Belgian American and are notable.